 To promote equality of opportunity, embrace diversity, challenge stereotypes and ensure all students who require any extra assistance and guidance to reach their potential

-For any providers wishing to request access please click here to view Monkseaton High School’s access policy document.
+For any providers wishing to request access please click here to view Monkseaton High School’s access policy document (Ratified by the governing body: October 2023).

 Our careers provision is designed to ensure all students are provided with the the most appropriate CEIAG which they can use to make informed decisions about their future pathways.
 A key part of our role is ensuring all of our students access the most appropriate destinations after their time with us at MHS, whether that be at post-16 or post-18.
 Our students progress onto a range of pathways including MHS Sixth Form, other local Sixth Forms/Colleges, Apprenticeships, Universities (UK and USA) and employment.